Subscribe to updates

 Open Council Network is an independent organisation.
 We report on North Northamptonshire and are not the council.
 About us

-The Corporate Scrutiny Committee met on Monday 27 April 2026 to discuss the Ward Member Empowerment Fund, the development of a focused transformation portfolio, and the Budget Scrutiny Recommendation Tracker.
-Key decisions included recommending a significant reduction in the Ward Member Empowerment Fund, with half of the remaining funds to be allocated to a new Youth Empowerment Grant Scheme, and supporting the development of a new methodology for prioritising transformation projects.
+The Corporate Scrutiny Committee met on Monday 27 April 2026 to discuss the future of the Ward Member Empowerment Fund, the development of a focused transformation portfolio, and the budget scrutiny recommendation tracker.
+Key decisions included the proposed reduction and reallocation of the Ward Member Empowerment Fund to a new Youth Empowerment Grant Scheme, and the endorsement of a new methodology for prioritising transformation projects.

 The committee discussed proposals to withdraw the Ward Member Empowerment Fund and establish a new Youth Empowerment Grant Scheme.
-Councillor Trevor Conway spoke in favour of empowering young people, stating, Too often, young people are spoken about rather than spoken with.
-This proposal changes that.
-The report outlined that the Ward Member Empowerment Fund for 2026/27 would be reduced by 50% to £68,000, with a three-month application window.
-The remaining £68,000 would be allocated to develop a Youth Empowerment Grant Scheme, co-designed with the Youth Advisory Council.
+Councillor Trevor Conway spoke in favour of empowering young people, highlighting the valuable work of the Youth Advisory Council and the potential impact of dedicated funding.
+The report outlined plans to reduce the Ward Member Empowerment Fund by 50% to £68,000 for the 2026/27 financial year, with a three-month application window.
+The remaining £68,000 would be allocated to develop a Youth Empowerment Grant Scheme, co-designed with the Youth Advisory Council and supported by officers.

 Developing a Focused Transformation Portfolio (T20)